 Your doctor can recommend medical management approaches, such as changing your medication dosage or dosage schedule, or taking levodopa in a different way.
-They may also prescribe add-on medications, such as Azilect (rasagiline), Gocovri (amantadine), or apomorphine, which can reduce "off" time and dyskinesia.
-Other treatment options for Parkinson's, such as deep brain stimulation, can also reduce "off" time.
+They may also prescribe add-on medications such as rasagiline (Azilect), amantadine (Gocovri), or apomorphine (Apokyn), which can reduce “off” time and dyskinesias.
+Other treatment options for Parkinson disease, such as deep brain stimulation (DBS), can also reduce “off” time.

 However, there are many steps and lifestyle changes you can try to manage “off” time at home.

 In the early stages of Parkinson’s, when you first begin taking levodopa, taking medication with meals may not cause problems.
 But for some people with Parkinson’s, taking pills with meals can lower the medication’s effectiveness or cause it to wear off sooner.
 These tips for scheduling meals and doses may help: